Inner Strength: 3 No-Nonsense, Do-It-Yourself, Highly Effective Techniques

 Lifting weights builds physical muscle.
 But “mental barbell” jokes aside, there is a rough equivalent that can happen mentally.

 Some folks these days think of “attention” as something you get from a pill if you have a “deficit” of it.
-But others think of attention as something you can build and develop through effort.
+But others think of attention as something you can build, strengthen, and develop through effort.

 There are plenty of places to learn basic, introductory techniques for beginners.

-So if someone is “offering to teach meditation,” a good to ask: “What kind of meditation do you teach?”
+The point is this: if someone is “offering to teach meditation,” an key question to ask: “What kind of meditation do you teach?”

 The techniques can range from guided fantasies to mental imagery to walking to TM, as well as counting breaths, mantras, mental visualizations, mindfulness, suggestions, self examinations and inquiries, and on and on.

 Some of these are harmless.
-Some are a waste of time.
+Some, in our opinion, are a waste of time.
 Some might be beneficial to the right person at the right time, and might become less beneficial after.
 Some tend to be more of a mental exercise that doesn’t engage with the emotions; others do engage with emotions in a way that can cultivate emotional strength.
 Some come with the baggage of an organization or belief system that you wind up getting enmeshed in that isn’t necessary.

 So, if you’re new to this, our gently advice would be to treat it like an exercise program or diet.